hi-kamesh/Ex.-No.-7---SIMULATION-OF-PRE--PROCESSING-IN-ADDITIVE-MANUFACTURING/README.md

 # Ex.
-No. 7 - SIMULATION OF PRE PROCESSING IN ADDITIVE MANUFACTURING
+No. 6.1  SIMULATION OF PRE PROCESSING IN ADDITIVE MANUFACTURING6.
-### DATE:
+### DATE: 14/12/2024
 ## AIM:
 ### To simulate the Pre Processing for 3D printing.